CiscoDevNet/terraform-provider-fmc/README.md

 # Terraform Provider FMC

-The FMC provider provides resources to interact with a Cisco Secure FMC (Firewall Management Center) instance.
+The FMC provider provides resources to interact with a Cisco Secure Firewall Management Center (FMC) and Cloud-Delivered FMC (cdFMC) instances.
 It communicates with FMC via the REST API.

 Resources and data sources have been tested with the following releases.